Back to Maryland

 What This Bill Does

-• Providing that a registered reduction operator is not civilly liable for transferring and a veterans service organization is not civilly liable for receiving unclaimed hydrolyzed or soil remains of a veteran or an eligible dependent of a veteran for the purposes of disposition if acting in good faith; etc.
+• Provides immunity for registered reduction operators when transferring unclaimed hydrolyzed or soil remains of a veteran or an eligible dependent if done in good faith.

 Limits and Unknowns